Macquarie Fields High School

-Macquarie Fields High School (abbreviated as MFHS) is a public co-educational comprehensive secondary day school, located in Macquarie Fields, a south-western suburb of Sydney, New South Wales, Australia.
+Macquarie Fields High School (abbreviated as MFHS) is a government-funded co-educational partially academically selective and comprehensive secondary day school, located in Macquarie Fields, a south-western suburb of Sydney, New South Wales, Australia.

 Established in 1981, Macquarie Fields High School caters for approximately 1,000 students from Year 7 to Year 12.
 The school administered by NSW Education Department and caters for the local community as a comprehensive high school for Grade 7–12 with the first HSC being sat in 1986.

 History

 The first Principal was Don Harwin and his Deputy was Mike Wilson.
 Harwin began in 1981 with approximately fourteen staff members and was appointed to Menai High School in 1988 with Mike Wilson as the Deputy Principal.

+On 3 June 2026, around 9:30pm, vandals broke into the school, damaging windows, furniture and equipment, causing damage to 27 classrooms totaling $300,000 in damages.
+On 10 July 2026, a 14-year-old was charged with aggravated break and enter with intention, larceny, and shoplifting value less than or equal to $2000.